Verb:close

 // Note that this code block uses a combination of Javascript

-// native template literals and Adventurejs custom templates:
+// native template literals and AdventureJS custom templates:

 // ${OpenGame} and $(inside window).
 The one with {squiggly}

 // brackets is Javascript.
-The one with (parentheses) is Adventurejs.
+The one with (parentheses) is AdventureJS.

 // These can be used in combination, with one important caveat.

-// For many properties, Adventurejs can accept a string or array
+// For many properties, AdventureJS can accept a string or array

 // or function.
-Adventurejs custom templates are only evaluated
+AdventureJS custom templates are only evaluated

 // immediately before being output.
 But, Javascript template